 Cable colour, does it matter?

-Some EV charging cables are available in bright colours, although they may look cool, that bright colour has a purpose.
-In a public charging environment, there is always the risk of someone tripping over a cable, having a brightly coloured cable will make it much easier to see and reduce any accidents.
+Some EV charging cables are available in bright colours; although they may look cool, that bright colour has a purpose.
+In a public charging environment, there is always the risk of someone tripping over a cable; having a brightly coloured cable will make it much easier to see and reduce accidents.

 Locking the cable whilst charging

-Many of the modern charging cables sold today have little slots on the connector, this is so the charger and vehicle can lock the cable in place and prevent someone from unplugging your car whilst charging or even worse, stealing your cable.
+Many of the modern charging cables sold today have little slots on the connector, this is so the charger and vehicle can lock the cable in place and prevent someone from unplugging your car whilst charging or, worse, stealing your cable.

 Keeping your EV charging cable organised